From time to time, we publish items in which one of our members or representatives will provide an informed view on a subject relating to ADR.

 Small businesses are being left behind in the current disputes market.

-Keisha Williams, Head of Dispute Appointment Services at CIArb, suggests how the Business Arbitration Scheme could be the solution.
+Keisha Williams, Head of CIArb's Dispute Appointment Service, suggests how the Business Arbitration Scheme could be the solution.

 In the final part of a three-part series, David Richbell FCIArb looks at the issue of conscious and unconscious bias when acting as a mediator.